roytang/blog/content/post/2007/01/new-year-2007.md

 Review of [last year's resolution][1]:

-&#8220;I will try more new things this year&#8221; : I'd say that's a resounding success.
+"I will try more new things this year&#8221; : I'd say that's a resounding success.
 Especially with the trip to Hong Kong, I think I ate more new food there than I have during the past five years or so.

 Yay for me.